 You can then travel to Kyoto where you will start your final journey in Japan.

 Days 4 to 8: Lose Yourself Into A Sacred Communion With Nature

 Japan offers many pilgrimage destinations from sacred shrines in temples to official pilgrims’ paths.
-The Kansai region, for example, south of Kyoto, offers one of the most mystical hiking routes that let visitors lose themselves into the contemplation of life and spirituality as they walk and follow the self-guide Kumano Kodo tours.
+The Kansai region, for example, south of Kyoto, offers one of the most mystical hiking routes that let visitors lose themselves in the contemplation of life and spirituality, the Kumano Kodo.

 It is not uncommon for the Japanese culture to show deeper respect and understanding of mystical spirituality than our western culture.
-It is impossible to experience Japan fully if you don’t open yourself up to traditions over 1,000-year-old that help connects the mind to nature and to the spiritual beyond.
+It is impossible to experience Japan fully if you don’t open yourself up to traditions over 1,000 years old that help connects the mind to nature and to the spiritual beyond.